So many things go into being a woman… makeup and clothing are just the beginning!

-1. DON’T compare yourself to others
+1. DON’T Compare Yourself to Others

 There’s no winning the comparison game.
-Comparing yourself to cisgender women or other trans women is a misery-inducing habit.
+Comparing yourself to cisgender women or other trans women or crossdressers will only make you miserable.

 This isn’t a competition.
-Instead, focus on being the best version of YOU.
+Instead, focus on being your own best female self.

-While you shouldn’t compare yourself to other women, it IS a good idea to observe and learn from them.
+While you shouldn’t compare yourself to other transgender or cisgender women, it IS a good idea to observe and learn from them.

 When you see somebody who looks especially good, observe the details.
 How does she dress, speak, move, and behave?
-You don’t need to be a copycat, but incorporate some of these details into your own image.

-The shape of your body broadcasts your gender, so one of the most important items to invest in is great shapewear.
-This is even more essential than spending money on expensive clothing!
+The shape of your body broadcasts your gender, so it’s a great idea to invest in quality shapewear.
+This is even more important than splurging on expensive clothes!

 - Breast forms in an ideal shape/size for your body

-- Waist cincher
+- Waist cincher or corset

 - Padded panties (with butt and hip padding)